Trevor Siemian: 2015 season

 Siemian was rated the 22nd best quarterback in the 2015 NFL draft by NFLDraftScout.com.
 Anticipating that he would not be drafted, Siemian lined up a commercial real estate job in Chicago.
-However, he was selected in the seventh round with the 250th pick (overall) of the 2015 NFL draft by the Denver Broncos.
+However, he was selected in the seventh round (250th overall) of the 2015 NFL draft by the Denver Broncos.
 Siemian was the seventh and final quarterback to be taken in the draft.

-Siemian made his NFL debut in the 2015 season against the Pittsburgh Steelers in Week 15, taking a knee to close out the first half of the 34–27 road loss.
+Siemian made his NFL debut in Week 15 against the Pittsburgh Steelers, taking a knee to close out the first half of the 34–27 road loss.
 On February 7, 2016, Siemian was part of the Broncos team that won Super Bowl 50 over the Carolina Panthers by a score of 24–10.
 He was inactive for the game.

 2016 season

-In the 2016 season, following Peyton Manning's retirement and Brock Osweiler signing with the Houston Texans, it opened up a competition for the Broncos starting quarterback job between Siemian, veteran Mark Sanchez, and rookie Paxton Lynch.
-On August 29, Broncos head coach Gary Kubiak named Siemian the starting quarterback for the 2016 season.
+Following Peyton Manning's retirement and Brock Osweiler signing with the Houston Texans in free agency, a competition for the Broncos starting quarterback job between Siemian, veteran Mark Sanchez, and rookie Paxton Lynch opened up.
+On August 29, Broncos head coach Gary Kubiak named Siemian the starting quarterback.

-During the narrow season-opening 21–20 victory over the Panthers, Siemian completed 18-of-26 passes for 178 yards, a touchdown, and two interceptions in his first NFL start.
+During the narrow season-opening 21–20 victory over the Panthers, which was a rematch of Super Bowl 50, Siemian completed 18-of-26 passes for 178 yards, a touchdown, and two interceptions in his first NFL start.
 He was the first quarterback in NFL history to start the season opener for the defending Super Bowl champion without having thrown an NFL pass.
 Siemian was also the first Northwestern quarterback since Randy Dean in 1979 to start an NFL game.
-In the next game against the Indianapolis Colts, Siemian threw for 266 yards in a 34–20 win over the Indianapolis Colts; 215 of those yards came in the first half.
+In the next game against the Indianapolis Colts, Siemian threw for 266 yards during a 34–20 victory over the Indianapolis Colts; 215 of those yards came in the first half.
 The following week against the Cincinnati Bengals, he became the first quarterback in NFL history to throw 300 yards and complete four touchdowns with no interceptions in his first career road start in the 29–17 victory.
 Siemian's 132.1 quarterback rating was the highest achieved in the league that week.
 He was named the AFC Offensive Player of the Week for his performance against the Bengals.
+The following week at the Tampa Bay Buccaneers, Sieman began 5-of-7 for 68 yards and an 11-yard touchdown pass to Demaryius Thomas before exiting the game with a left shoulder injury after getting thrown to the turf on a sack by Clinton McDonald.
+Rookie Paxton Lynch would play the remainder of the game, as the Broncos defeated Tampa Bay 27–7 and Siemian secured an undefeated record through his first four career starts.
+Siemian was subsequently diagnosed with a sprained AC joint and would miss the team's next game, a home loss to the eventual NFC champion Atlanta Falcons.